 🔍

-If a process anomaly occurs or the tool is repaired, MFU must be performed again - followed by a validated PFU.
+If a process anomaly occurs or the tool is repaired, MFU is required again—followed by a validated PFU.

-• MFU = once during tool procurement, after every repair, and after major retooling
+• MFU = Once, during tool procurement, after every repair and after major changeovers

-• PFU = regularly in ongoing production, after process changes, and whenever anomalies occur
+• PFU = Regularly in ongoing production, after process changes and following any abnormalities

-A successful MFU is a prerequisite for PFU - but not a replacement.
-Running only an MFU without a follow-up PFU is like a car that passes its inspection on the test bench but is never actually driven in traffic.
+A successful MFU is a prerequisite for the PFU - but not a substitute.
+An MFU without a subsequent PFU is like a vehicle that passes inspection on the test stand but is never driven in real traffic.

 VDI/VDE 2862[3] classifies screw joints into three risk classes:

-• Class A - safety-critical: risk to life and limb in the event of failure (e.g. suspension, brake system)
+• Class A - safety-critical: risk to life and limb in the event of failure (e.g. wheel suspension, braking system)

-• Class B - function-critical: product failure in the event of failure ("breakdowns")
+• Class B - function-critical: product failure in the event of malfunction ("breakdown")

 • Class C - non-critical: no safety- or function-relevant consequences

-VDI/VDE 2645 Part 3 (PFU) provides the procedure to prove the process quality required by VDI/VDE 2862.
-The principle: the higher the risk class, the tighter the tolerance limits - and the more demanding the required Cpk value.
+VDI/VDE 2645 Part 3 (PFU) provides the procedure for demonstrating the process quality required by VDI/VDE 2862.
+The higher the risk class, the tighter the tolerance limits - and the more demanding the required Cpk value for process capability.

-The PFU provides guidance for evaluating and continuously improving the screwdriving process, including identifying systematic influences, assessing process improvement measures, and defining control limits for quality control charts based on real measurement data analysis.
+The PFU provides guidance for assessing and continuously improving the screwdriving process, including identifying systematic influences, evaluating process improvement measures and defining intervention limits for quality control charts.

-If you have not yet fully understood VDI/VDE 2862 and its screw joint classes A, B, and C, start there - because the classification is the basis for all capability requirements in your screwdriving process.
+Anyone who has not yet fully understood VDI/VDE 2862 and its screw joint classes A, B and C should start there - because the classification is the starting point for all capability requirements in screw assembly quality.

-A PFU is only as reliable as the measuring system used.
-Clear requirements apply to both types of study if you want robust repeatability and trustworthy torque analysis:
+A PFU is only as robust as the measuring system used.
+Clear requirements apply to both types of torque control study:

 • DAkkS-accredited calibration with complete metrological traceability